purimetlamuralikrishna/Acme-Fresh/README.md

 - **Services Offered**
 1. User can Register.
 2. User can Login and Logout.
-3. Grower can add,update,delete the products.
+3. Can add,update,delete the products.
-4. Buyer can list the Products.
+4. Can list the Products.

-- **Backend**
-1. Built authentication while login and logout using key.
-2. Stored the data on MySQL and used it for Authentication.

 <br />